ssammueel/JS-practices/functions/functions.md

 ### 3. First class functions

-- is the ability of functions to be used as values and can be passed to other functions as arguments and they can also be returned as functions returned from other functions
+- functions can be assigned to variables, passed as arguments, returned from other functions, and stored in data structures.

+  - Assigned to variables.
+  - Passed as arguments to other functions.
+  - Returned from other functions.
+  - Stored in data structures such as lists, tuples, and dictionaries.

         function n(pr){
           console.log(pr)
         }
             n(function(){

         }
         );

+### 4.higher order functions
+- A subset of first-class functions that either take other functions as arguments or return functions as results.

+   - Takes one or more functions as arguments.

+   - Returns a function as its result.

-### 4. Callback functions
+### 5. Callback functions
 - when we take a function and pass it to another function

         setTimeout(function (){